microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 | `accentFillLargeSelectedBehavior` | `--accent-fill-large-selected` | Used as the fill of an accent fill large element when selected. |
 | `accentForegroundCutBehavior` | `--accent-foreground-cut` | Used as foreground color of text used *over* accent fill fill. |
 | `accentForegroundCutLargeBehavior` | `--accent-foreground-cut-large` | Used as foreground color of text used *over* accent fill large fill. |

-- What is FAST Frame
-    - A design system implementation of FAST Foundation.
-- Comprehensive properties table with definitions and CSS custom property names (if applicable)
-    - Included use cases of properties
-    - Show examples where appropriate
-- Configuring the FAST Frame Design System
-    - Setting value driven by content property
-    - Setting value driven by IDL property
-    - Coordinating color palettes and base colors
-- Extending the FAST Frame Design System
-    - Create a new `DesignSystemProvider` that extends FASTDesignSystemProvider
-    - Declare new Design System properties
-    - Use element in HTML